 While the Logitech K350 is wireless, it's not the most versatile as you can only pair it up with the Logitech Unifying USB receiver.
 Although it uses disposable AA batteries, the manufacturer rates the battery life at around three years, though we can't confirm this.

 This keyboard comes with a lot of different extra features.
-It has dedicated media keys in the center of the upper part of its frame, and also features a fey shortcut keys for different actions such as screenshotting, opening up the calculator or music center, etc.
+It has dedicated media keys in the center of the upper part of its frame, and also features a few shortcut keys for different actions such as screenshotting, opening up the calculator or music center, etc. However, a lot of these functions are pretty outdated at this point since it's an older unit.
+So, if you're interested in a similar keyboard with a host of updated shortcuts, check out the Logitech Signature K650.

 The Logitech K350 wireless keyboard has rubber dome switches that are very heavy and have a lot of travel.
 The bump to get to the actuation point is very heavy and requires a lot of force, and you'll almost need to bottom-out each key for them to register.